NevinKoshyDaniel/PrivateCollabsApp/Jitsi Meet/Readme.md

-#Jitsi Meet
+# Jitsi Meet

-Jitsi Meet is an Open Source Secure, Simple and Scalable Video Conferencing Software.
+Jitsi Meet is an **Open Source Secure, Simple and Scalable Video Conferencing Software**.
 It has a straight forward browser based approach, and comes with the following functionalities:

     Support for all current browsers
     Mobile applications